Call Today (512) 323-2333

 The journey from a religious visa to a green card involves several steps.
 The process begins with filing Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
 The religious organization typically files this petition on behalf of the religious worker, although the religious worker may do so on their own behalf.

-Gathering and submitting comprehensive documentation is a critical part of the process.
+Gathering and submitting comprehensive documentation is critical to the green card process.
 This documentation may include proof of the organization’s tax-exempt status, evidence of the applicant’s religious work experience, verification of the job offer, and demonstration of the applicant’s qualifications.

-Applicants may proceed with Adjustment of Status or Consular Processing depending on their location and status.
+Depending on their location and status, applicants may proceed with Adjustment of Status or Consular Processing.
 For those already in the U.S., filing Form I-485 initiates the Adjustment of Status process.
 Applicants outside the U.S. work with the U.S. embassy or consulate in their home country for Consular Processing.

 The process typically includes a biometrics appointment for fingerprinting and photos.
 An interview with a USCIS officer or consular official may also be necessary.
 Upon completing these steps, USCIS or the Department of State issues the green card, granting permanent residency.